French police start evacuating eco-activists at abandoned airport site

-The evacuation had started at 0600 Paris time (12 a.m.
-ET), the French interior ministry said.
+The evacuation had started at 0600 Paris time (0400 GMT), the French interior ministry said.

 In January, President Emmanuel Macron’s government dropped plans for the 580-million-euro ($712-million) airport in Notre-Dame-des-Landes in western France, a sensitive decision that past governments had shirked for decades.